Background and Context

 ESCAP, University of Melbourne, and Deakin University

-12:15: Terms of Reference and forward planning for APNETT in 2020 and beyond [ESCAP]
+12:25: APNETT Terms of Reference and forward planning for 2020 and beyond [Michael Williamson, [ESCAP]